EMU Radical Reformation @ 500: Gender and Class

 May 22 | Innsbruck (B, D)

-Enjoy a free morning to enjoy sites at your leisure.
+Enjoy a free morning to explore sites at your leisure, join an optional walking tour of medieval and baroque Salzburg or join the optional pre-reserved Sound of Music Tour.
 After lunch, meet at Castle Mirabelle.
 Leave Salzburg and head to Anabaptist noblewoman Helena von Freyberg’s family castle in Kitzbühel, now a hotel.
 Have a coffee in the historic Schloss Münichau.
 Learn about Helena and how her class distinctions influenced her contributions to the early Anabaptist movement.
 Depart Kitzbühel for Innsbruck, where you will lodge this evening.

 May 23 | Lucerne (B, D)

 Take a short drive to Hall in Tirol.
 Hall has the most intact 15th and 16th-century Old Town in Northern Tirol.
 It was the magisterial center of Tirol and where Anabaptist women who were unable to escape Habsburg jailers were held and questioned.
 Take a walking Tour of Hall to learn about Anabaptist women’s social history in Tirol.
 Back in Innsbruck, discover one family’s centuries-old bell-making tradition at the Grassmayr Bell Foundry Museum, visit the Goldenes Dachl (Golden Roof) where Jakob Hutter was burned, and reflect at the Übrige Brocken (Remaining Fragments) Memorial in Hutter Park.
-Depart Innsbruck for overnight in Lucerne.
+Depart Innsbruck and learn about humanism and Anabaptism on route to Lucerne for overnight.

 May 24 | Lucerne (B, D)

 Lucerne is a picturesque city renowned for its medieval architecture, including the Chapel Bridge and Water Tower, offering a blend of natural beauty and historical charm.
-You may choose to take an optional hike/cable car ride up Mt.
-Pilatus, retracing Conrad Grebel’s steps.
-Or, enjoy Lucern from a ferry ride around the pristine, turquoise lake.
+You may choose to take an optional pre-reserved Mt.
+Pilatus excursion, retracing Conrad Grebel’s steps.
+Or, enjoy a free day in exploring Lucern from a ferry ride around the pristine, turquoise lake.

 May 25 | Bern (B, D)